The Frightening Lessons From Hawaii’s False Missile Alert

 America’s Flawed Emergency Alert System

-The false alarm in Hawaii was also the latest and most dramatic examples of the problems with the U.S. Emergency Alert System, particularly its newest, yet already outdated tool, the Wireless Emergency Alerts system.
+The false alarm in Hawaii was also the latest and most dramatic example of the problems with the U.S. Emergency Alert System, particularly its newest, yet already-outdated tool, the Wireless Emergency Alerts system.
 Wireless emergency alerts, which appear as notifications on mobile phones, are supported by every major U.S. mobile carrier.
 WEAs include three types: Amber Alerts for missing children; alerts about imminent threats to the public’s safety; and alerts issued directly by the president.
 Federal, state, and local authorities can issue the first two kinds of alerts, assuming the agencies have been granted that authority by FEMA, which manages the system.
 But while alerts sent to mobile phones are undoubtedly the easiest way to reach the largest percentage of the American public in this day and age, the system has numerous flaws and the escalating calls for improving the system will only get louder after Saturday’s fiasco in Hawaii.

 Most of the criticism of the WEA system centers on the fact that the wireless alerts are more of a blunt instrument than a precise tool.
 For instance, it is difficult to target specific localized areas with the alerts.
 Emergency officials in California recently chose to avoid the system when it wanted to notify residents about the deadly threat posed by last month’s devastating wildfires, as the officials were afraid of causing mass panic outside the danger zone.
 The alerts are also, for now, only available in English, and are limited to 90 plain-text characters with no links, phone numbers, or images allowed.